“Are you ready to order, sir?”

 “I could say the same to you.”

 But it was Egil— the great northern wolf, hero of a thousand stories, confidant of the Oracle of Damael and enemy of Unity.
 Of course Egil noticed.
 He tipped his head to one side, studying Aleksir.
+This time his smile was slow, knowing.
 “Are you afraid of me?”

 “Holding a meeting with a known criminal in a dingy alley?
 Yeah, quite the step up.”